-INSTITUTION RESPONSIBILITIES
+INSTITUTIONAL RESPONSIBILITIES

-The School's responsibilities regarding Title IV, HEA funds follow:
+The School's responsibilities in regard to Title IV, HEA funds follow:

-- Providing students information with information in this policy. - ➤ Identifying students who are affected by this policy and completing the return of Title IV funds calculation for those students. - > Returning any Title IV, HEA funds due to the correct Title IV programs.
+- Providing students information with information in this policy; - Identifying students who are affected by this policy and completing the return of Title IV funds calculation for those students; - Returning any Title IV, HEA funds due to the correct Title IV programs.

-The institution is not always required to return all the excess funds; there are situations once the R2T4 calculations have been completed in which the student must return the unearned aid.
+The institution is not always required to return all of the excess funds; there are situations once the R2T4 calculations have been completed in which the student must return the unearned aid.